 One of the most common questions that school counselors ask me is: “How do you schedule classroom guidance lessons?”

 It sounds like a simple question that deserves a simple answer, but the truth is, scheduling counseling lessons can be a headache!
 School counselors may feel overwhelmed by so many “moving parts,” and unsure where to start.
-In this blog post, I’ll share my best tips for success for scheduling counseling lessons, so that you can confidently create your monthly calendar and provide the high-quality Tier 1 services that your students need and deserve!

 Questions to Consider: